dreiklangdev/Scilab-RL-goalderivative/README.md

 \end{cases}
 $$

 that type of reward hacking is less probable with higher order $k$ , since isolated goalderivatives are not rewarded anymore.
-Since they are also not penalized, exploration is increased - this is especially beneficial in the multi-goal environments of the later sections.
+Since they are also not penalized, exploration is allowed - this is especially beneficial in the multi-goal environments of the later sections.

-In 5 simulations within Gymnasium's sparse *HandReach* environment, where a robotic hand is trained to reach coordinates with its fingertips, the shaped reward ($k=3, \gamma = 0.95$)
+In 5 simulations à 50 epochs (one epoch consists of 200 episodes  à 50 timesteps) within Gymnasium's sparse *HandReach* environment, where a robotic hand is trained to reach coordinates with its fingertips, the shaped reward ($k=3, \gamma = 0.95$)
 $$
 \begin{split}
 \^R_1(s,a) &= R(s,a) + F(s,a) \\